What is ABC Analysis in Inventory Management?

 Q1: What are some common mistakes to avoid in ABC classification?

-Common mistakes include only considering item cost instead of total value over time, skipping regular updates to the classification, assuming the 80/20 rule always fits in every case, and failing to input from key teams like operations or purchasing.
+Common mistakes include considering only item cost instead of total value over time and skipping regular updates to the classification.
+Other errors are assuming the 80/20 rule always fits in every case and failing to input from key teams like operations or purchasing.

 Q2: How can ABC Analysis be used for cycle counting in inventory?